 St John’s Centre, 222 Epsom Rd, Merrow GU4 7AA

-Our Junior day tutors this year will include Rebecca Austen-Brown (Junior RCM), Annabel Knight (Guildford Recorder Ensembles, Birmingham Conservatoire) and Amy Whittlesea (Wells Cathedral School)
+Our Junior day tutors this year will include Rebecca Austen-Brown (Junior RCM), Annabel Knight (Birmingham Conservatoire, Guildford Recorder Ensembles) and Amy Whittlesea (Wells Cathedral School)

-Participants are divided into different groups according to experience.
+Participants are divided into different groups according to age and experience.
 If you are not sure about which level to apply for, do drop us a line and we can try to assist.
-In addition there is always flexibility on the day to transfer between groups, in order to find the most comfortable level, both in terms of age and skills.
+In addition there is always flexibility on the day to transfer between groups, in order to find the most comfortable level, both in terms of age/social mix and skills.

 Beginner Level (Participants should ideally know some basics): 10am – 3pm £30

 Level 1 (Grades 1-3): 10am – 3pm £30